-Referring to Fig. 3.3 we treat the information in the regions $\mathbf{q}1 \rightarrow \mathbf{q}6$ as a single state denoted \mathbf{q}^ .
-The characteristic fan used for the HLL flux approximation is found in Fig. 3.10 The disadvantage of this method is that it treats all waves travelling slower than the extreme wave speeds with lower resolution.
-In particular, for fluid systems, all the details for contact discontinuities (entropy waves) are ignored [122].
-This solver separates the solution into three states; the left and right ($\mathbf{q}L, \mathbf{q}R$) as well as an intermediate or "star" state \mathbf{q}^ , denotes the value of the intermediate state, the state in the region between the fastest right and fastest left wave.
-Implementing this algorithmically, we define,
+The Harten-Lax-van Leer method is much faster than the Roe solver and still allows for a sharp capture of a shock or rarefaction [143].
+This is seen in the Riemann shock tube tests performed by [19, 123] as well as our own code verification tests shown in Chap.
+4 (i.e. Fig. 4.2).
+In this approximation, we use the two fastest characteristic velocities of the system to separate the system into three regions.
+The information about the other waves is not used for the flux approximations.
+Referring to Fig. 3.3, we treat the information in the regions $\mathbf{q}1 \to \mathbf{q}6$ as a single state denoted \mathbf{q}^ .
+The characteristic fan used for the HLL flux approximation is found in Fig. 3.10.
+The disadvantage of this method is that it treats all waves travelling slower than the extreme wave speeds with lower resolution.
+In particular, for fluid systems, all the details for contact discontinuities (entropy waves) are ignored [19].
+This solver separates the solution into three states; the left and right $(\mathbf{q}L, \mathbf{q}R)$ as well as an intermediate or "star" state \mathbf{q}^ ,